alexandru/alexn.org/_posts/2023-09-21-post-once-syndicate-everywhere-pose.md

   I'm a geek, and a software developer.
 I want to be close to my peers, wherever they meet online.
 If this means reactivating former social media accounts, so be it.
 Therefore, I'm implementing POSSE, again 😕
 </p>

 In January, I made the decision to [delete my Twitter account](./2023-01-15-delete-twitter.md).
 Prior to this, I also [deleted my Facebook account](./2022-09-12-delete-facebook.md).
-I remained on [LinkedIn](https://www.linkedin.com/in/alexelcu/){:target="_blank"} and on [Mastodon](https://social.alexn.org/@alexelcu){:target="_blank"}.
+I remained on [LinkedIn](https://www.linkedin.com/in/alexelcu/){:target="_blank"} and on [Mastodon]({{ site.author.mastodon }}){:target="_blank"}.
 Note that I still have a [Twitter/X account](https://twitter.com/alexelcu){:target="_blank"}, but it's been there only to prevent username squatting, and all my followers and posts are gone.

 Now, 9 months later, I have to reconsider.
 My Mastodon experience has been good, actually, except for the tiny little problem that many from the Scala community aren't there, or from the Java or Kotlin community for that mater.
 And, for example, I really wanted to see [Scala Days](https://twitter.com/scaladays) news.
 I missed the conference, sadly, but I can still tune online.
 In fairness, engagement has been going down across the board, communities now being fragmented.
 The age of centralized social media is over, people going back to Internet silos.
 Which is probably good, but this means more effort to connect.

 I also dislike my Mastodon presence for some of the same reasons I disliked Twitter and Facebook, although at a much smaller scale: I still see triggering posts, making me worry about shit that doesn't matter.
 It's still a waste of time.
-It's still [making me dumb and angry](https://social.alexn.org/@alexelcu/110943238057903970).
+It's still dumb and angry.
 Maybe the real problem is me, and being "extremely online" isn't good.

 What I really want to do is to: